pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

    >
    >Follow the instructions and add the line, `allow_k8s_contexts('cluster-name')` to your `Tiltfile`.

-1. When the Live Update status in the **TANZU WORKLOADS** panel changes from `Live Update Stopped` to `Live Update Running`, navigate to `http://localhost:8080` in your browser to view your running application.
+1. When the Live Update status in the **TANZU WORKLOADS** view changes from `Live Update Stopped` to `Live Update Running`, navigate to `http://localhost:8080` in your browser to view your running application.

 1. In the IDE, make a change to the source code.
 For example, in `HelloController.java`,